kaboc/pot/README.md

 ### Getting the object

 Call the [call()][call] method.

+An object is created on the fly by the factory.
+If no object has been created yet, one is created when it is first accessed, and the same object is returned from next time onwards.

 `call()` is a special function of Dart that allows a class instance to be called like a function, so you can omit the method name like below.